Flare Design Logo

 To explain, I’ll use banking as an example.

 It seems sensible to have insurance as a menu option as that would seem to be clear and differentiate these calls from other banking enquiries.
 Great.
 But, these only represent fewer than 3% by volume of contacts.
-Even if we planned to send insurance to a banking CSR with the intention of transfer we would hardly affect the average rate of call t/f at all.
+Even if we planned to send insurance to a banking CSR with the intention of transfer we would hardly affect the average rate of call transfer at all.
 For this call type the CSR would identify quickly that this is a transfer call and not waste time trying to diagnose the issue (something they do when the enquiry may carry similar terms to those calls they do handle).
 So why did we waste time putting this in the main menu?
 Because taken literally, and by hierarchy, it made sense.

 What is needed is ongoing collaboration and challenge.
 To build an effective IVR each step (question/prompt to answer) needs to be challenged on “what would need to be different to avoid this question altogether?”.
 In almost all cases there is an answer, but it is the business that will be able to resolve this challenge, not the designer.